Item Sales Report

 4.1 Custom Filters for Items

 Now, let's see how to filter the items to generate the desired Item Sales Report.
-You will see the "Filter Items" drop-down option, from which you can customize the item selection.
+The "Filter Items" drop-down option allows you to customize the selection.

 Figure 4.1.1

-- Show All: It considers all the items to generate the report.
-The "Manage" button will be disabled for this option.
-By default, this option will be pre-selected.
+Show All: This option considers all the items to generate the report.
+The "Manage" button will be turned off for this option, which is pre-selected by default.

 - Custom Filter: To customize the items for the report, you need to select the "Custom Filter" option.
-Once you select it, the "Manage" button will be enabled to set up the filters.
+Once you choose it, the "Manage" button will be enabled to set up the filters.

 Figure 4.1.2